Roman Rotenberg: Biography

 Roman Rotenberg was born in Leningrad, Russian SFSR, Soviet Union, in 1981.
 Irina Haranen, his mother, had a good job in the city's commercial management, while his father Boris Rotenberg, a Russian Master of Sport and a judo coach, taught self-defence at the military academy.
 His grandfather was of Jewish descent, and worked as a director at the Leningrad factory plant for "Krasnaya Zarya" telephone handsets.
 Mikko Haranen, his maternal grandfather, was an Ingrian (Finns who moved to the St Petersburg region in the 17th century) born in the small village of Toksovo in Leningrad Region, where Boris and Irina once met.
-In 1991, Roman's and his younger brother's Boris parents made the decision to emigrate from St Petersburg to Helsinki as Ingrian returnees.
+In 1991, Roman's and his younger brother Boris's parents decided to emigrate from St Petersburg to Helsinki as Ingrian returnees.
 There, Roman, who had previously studied the English and Finnish language at school no. 204 next to the Hermitage, went into the third class of a normal school and received Finnish citizenship.
 In Finland, Roman continued to compete in judo: since being five years old, his father had coached him and taken him to training camps.
 After turning 11, Roman started to train with a local ice hockey team.
 Upon leaving school, he went to a sports college and planned to become a professional hockey player.

-In 1999, his father split up from his wife and returned to Saint Petersburg.
-By Roman's own admission, it would have been too risky to begin a sporting career.
+In 1999, his father separated from his wife and returned to Saint Petersburg.
+By Roman's own admission, beginning a sporting career would have been too risky.
 Despite his father's objection, Roman travelled to study in London.
-This was because his mother, who at that time owned a small business for the supply of gas condensate from Russia, demanded him to go there.
+This was because his mother, who then owned a small business for the supply of gas condensate from Russia, demanded him to go there.
 After a year of preparation courses, Roman joined the European Business School London, where he studied international business.
-He earned a Business Management master's degree.
+He earned a master's degree in business management.
 Following his graduation, his father suggested that Roman stayed in London to work in a Barclays bank, while his mother wanted him to go back to Finland.
 In 2014, it became known that Roman has British citizenship.

+In January 2024, Russian news agency TASS reported that Rotenberg was included on the list of proxies of Vladimir Putin in the 2024 presidential election.
+By law, self-nominated candidates such as Putin are allowed to have proxies who campaign on their behalf.